 While it’s important to make sure your little ones are taken care of, it’s also important to take care of yourself!
 As a military family, you are used to relocations, deployments, law changes, and more - but that doesn’t make it any easier.
 If you find yourself struggling to keep up with raising your military family, seek out the support of others in similar situations.

-Lincoln Military Housing residents, for example, enjoy a strong community bond, but there are many other resources to turn to as well.
+For example, Lincoln Military Housing residents enjoy a strong community bond, but there are many other resources to turn to as well.
 FRGs, or Family Readiness Groups, provide useful information and military family support.
 Facebook and Twitter are also great places to have conversations with others raising their families in military housing.
 Or, you could try a Military Spouses MeetUp to socialize with people in your area!

 Spend More Time With Your Kids

 Lastly, the best way to raise your family in military housing is to spend time with them!
 It may seem obvious, but spending time as a family will help everyone feel more comfortable and will strengthen the bond you have with your kids.
 Whether you go out and explore your neighborhood, cook dinner together, do a craft, or just play a game at home, quality time is key for military families.
 Spend less time worrying about things like insurance, making rent payments, and moving in, and more time having fun with the ones you love, thanks to Lincoln Military Housing.